shiory602/shiory602/README.md

   <img src="https://komarev.com/ghpvc/?username=shiory602&label=Profile%20views&color=94ffb4&style=flat" alt="shiory602" />
 </p>

 Hi, I'm Shiori Suzuki a passionate frontend developer based in Vancouver.
-I'm currently studying at [CICCC](https://ciccc.ca/).
 I’m learning **Programming, web design, English and also French**.
 All of my projects are available here or at [My portfolio](https://shiory602.github.io/portfolio/).

+## About me :)
+- 🧑‍💻  Currently studying as a student at [CICCC](https://ciccc.ca/).
+- 💓  Love for Traveling and Cooking.
+- 🛠️  Coding since 2021
+- 👨‍👩‍👧‍👧  Living in Vancouver and moving out to Montreal or Quebec in my future.
 - 📫 How to reach me, message me on [Twitter](https://twitter.com/shiory602)
-- ⚡ Fun fact **travel, food, books, yoga, cats**

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">